dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 ## Running an Experiment  {#runExperiment}

-This section walks you through creating and running an experiment with MLManager, in these steps:
+This section walks you through creating and running an experiment with ML Manager, in these steps:

 * [Preparing Your Experiment](#prepareExperiment)
 * [The First Run](#runFirst)
 * [Trying a Different Model](#trydifferentmodel)

-The Splice Machine MLManager, along with mlFlow, allows you to group a set of *runs* into an *experiment*.
+The Splice Machine ML Manager, along with mlFlow, allows you to group a set of *runs* into an *experiment*.
 Each run can use different values and parameters, all of which can be easily tracked and evaluated with help from the mlFlow user interface.

 ### Preparing Your Experiment  {#prepareExperiment}
 In this section, we'll prepare our first experiment, in these steps: